How to Get Into Project Finance?

 You may have heard about the term “project finance” in business articles or newspapers, but may not have known the meaning of it.
 Here’s what project finance is.

-Project finance is used to finance a project in sequential process.
-Project finance is useful in the case of large projects related to industrial or renewable energy project.
+Project finance is used to finance a project in a sequential process.
+Project finance is useful in the case of large projects related to industrial or renewable energy projects.
 The main feature of project finance is the whole amount is not invested upfront.

 Let’s take an example to illustrate how project finance works.

 Let’s say, project U needs to get started.
-To finance the project, the project authority talks to a bank or a financial institution for 10% upfront amount of the whole project by showing them the projected cash flow of the project.
-Bank/financial institution will go through the whole model and would see whether they would like to invest into the project or not (in a nutshell, it’s a complete discretion of the bank/financial institution).
+To finance the project, the project authority talks to a bank or a financial institution for a 10% upfront amount of the whole project by showing them the projected cash flow of the project.
+Bank/financial institutions will go through the whole model and would see whether they would like to invest in the project or not (in a nutshell, it’s a complete discretion of the bank/financial institution).

-The bank/financial firm talks to few equity investors who will sponsor the project.
+The bank/financial firm talks to a few equity investors who will sponsor the project.
 These equity investors are called the sponsors of the project.
-These equity investors offer the loans against the project properties.
-That’s why these loans are called non-recourse loans (secured loans).
+These equity investors offer loans against the project properties.
+That’s why these loans are called non-recourse loans.
 The idea is to pay off the loan whenever the project will bring in cash flow.
 If the project party fails to pay off the loan, the project properties against which the loan is given will be seized.